Austin-Draper/Bandter/README.md

 To use this application, you need to do the following:

+  1. Install deployd
-  1. Open your command line
+  2. Open your command line
-  2. Run the command "dpd create Bandter"
+  3. Run the command "dpd create Bandter"
-  3. Change to the Bandter directory... mine was: "cd C:\Users\Griff\Bandter"
+  4. Change to the Bandter directory... mine was: "cd C:\Users\Griff\Bandter"
-  4. Add the public and resource files from github to your Bandter folder
+  5. Add the public and resource files from github to your Bandter folder
-  5. Run the command "dpd -d"
+  6. Run the command "dpd -d"
-  6. This should open the dashboard of your deployd backend... click the eye at the top right corner
+  7. This should open the dashboard of your deployd backend... click the eye at the top right corner
-  7. The application is now running
+  8. The application is now running

 User Guide: